open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 This system can only achieve non-power-of-two sampling using interpolation between powers of two, which is unnecessarily restrictive.
 In existing sampling systems, sampling probabilities like 1%, 10%, and 75% are common, and it should be possible to express these without interpolation.
 There is also a need for consistent sampling in the collection path (outside of the head-sampling paths) and using inherent randomness in the traceID is a less-expensive solution than referencing a custom `r-value` from the tracestate in every span.
+This proposal introduces a new value with the key `th` as a replacement for the `p` value in the previous specification.
+The `p` value is limited to powers of two, while this proposal is not.
-This proposal allows for the continued expression of randomness using `r-value` as specified there using the key `r`.
+This allows for the continued expression of randomness using `r-value` as specified there using the key `r`.
-However, that value is limited to powers of two, while this proposal is not; to distinguish the cases, this proposal uses the key `rv`.
+To distinguish the cases, this proposal uses the key `rv`.

 In order to make consistent sampling decisions across the entire path of the trace, two values SHOULD be propagated with the trace:

-1. A random (or pseudo-random) value of at least 56 bits, called `R` below.
+1. A _random_ (or pseudo-random) 56-bit value, called `R` below.
-2. A 56-bit trace threshold as expressed in the TraceState, called `T` below.
+2. A 56-bit trace _threshold_ as expressed in the TraceState, called `T` below.

 The sampling decision is propagated with the following algorithm:

 * If the `th` key is not specified, Always Sample.
 * Else derive `T` by parsing the `th` key as a hex value as described below.
 * If `T` is 0, Always Sample.
-This implies that non-probabalistic sampling is taking place.
+This implies that non-probabilistic sampling is taking place.
 * Compare the 56 bits of `T` with the 56 bits of `R`.
 If `T <= R`, then do not sample.

-The `R` value SHALL be derived as follows:
+The `R` value MUST be derived as follows:

 * If the key `rv` is present in the Tracestate header, then `R = rv`.
 * Else if the Random Trace ID Flag is `true` in the traceparent header, then `R` is the lowest-order 56 bits of the trace-id.
-* Else `R` SHALL be generated as a random value in the range `(0, (2**56)-1)` and added to the Tracestate header with key `rv`.
+* Else `R` MUST be generated as a random value in the range `(0, (2**56)-1)` and added to the Tracestate header with key `rv`.

 The preferred way to propagate the `R` value is as the lowest 56 bits of the trace-id.
 If these bits are in fact random, the `random` trace-flag SHOULD be set as specified in [the W3C trace context specification](https://w3c.github.io/trace-context/#trace-id).
 There are circumstances where trace-id randomness is inadequate (for example, sampling a group of traces together); in these cases, an `rv` value is required.

-The value of the `rv` and `th` keys SHALL be expressed as up to 14 hexadecimal characters from the set `[0-9a-f]`.
+The value of the `rv` and `th` keys MUST be expressed as up to 14 hexadecimal characters from the set `[0-9a-f]`.
 Trailing zeros (but not leading zeros) may be omitted. _Question: should we permit [A-F] as well, or instead?_

 Examples:
 `th` value is missing: Always Sample (probability = 100%).
 The AlwaysSample sampler in the OTel SDK should do this.